 These are the key things that will keep your wrapped cake looking neat:

-~Perfect ganache.
-Having a beautifully ganached cake will give you a great base for your fondant.
+~A good ganache base.
+Having a nicely ganached cake will give you a great base for your fondant.
 In order to get that glorious sharp edge on your fondant, you need a sharp edge on your ganache.
 Check out my ganache tutorial if you need tips.
 I haven’t tried this technique with a buttercream covered cake, but I imagine as long as you use a fondant that sets firmly, and you’re confident working with fondant on a cold cake and the condensation issues it can cause, then it should work.
 If you’re not confident, then go with the ganache.

 ~Thin fondant.
 The thinner you can roll your fondant, the neater your top seam will look.
 3-4mm is ideal, thinner if your fondant allows.
 If you happen to have a rolling pin with spacers, that will make it a whole lot easier to make sure your fondant is evenly rolled.
 I use the orange spacers on my rolling pin ( don’t quote me on this because I’ve had it for a million years, but I’m pretty sure mine is the large Wilton plastic rolling pin).